Repulsive-Interaction-Driven Topological Superconductivity in a Landau Level Coupled to an $s$-Wave Superconductor

 To further support topological nature, we compute the pair amplitude,

 where $\vec{R}$ and $\bar{\vec{r}}$ are the center-of-mass and relative coordinates.
 Although the attached superconductor has $s$-wave pairing, spin-orbit coupling induces a mixture of $s$- and $p$-wave pairings.
 Figure~\ref{fig:PCF} shows $F_{\sigma_1\sigma_2}(\vec{R},\bar{\vec{r}})$ decomposed into $p$-wave (total spin $s_z=-1,0,1$) and $s$-wave ($s_z=0$) channels.
 The phase of the $p$-wave pair amplitude shows a winding around the origin with winding numbers $+1$ or $-1$ (see insets).
-Since the real-space winding directly maps to the momentum-space one (see \ref{sec:winding} in SM~\cite{SM}), these results demonstrate the emergence of $p\pm ip$ structures in the RID-TSC phase.
+Since the real-space winding directly maps to the momentum-space one (see \ref{sec:winding} in SM~\cite{SM}), these results demonstrate the emergence of $p\pm ip$ structures~\cite{Read00,Mishmash19} in the RID-TSC phase.

 \paragraph{Concluding remarks.}--- In this Letter, we studied a half-filled Rashba-coupled Landau level proximity-coupled to an $s$-wave superconductor, and demonstrated the emergence of the repulsive-interaction-driven topological superconductivity.
 Our work lends itself to generalization in many directions.
-While our study focused on the filling factor $\nu=1/2$, extensions to other fillings present a natural direction for future work.
-Coupling the edges of fractional quantum Hall states to superconductors has been proposed to yield various kinds of non-Abelian anyons~\cite{Cheng12,Lindner12,Burrello13,Clarke13,Vaezi13,Milsted14,Klinovaja14,Vaezi14,Mong15,Alicea16,Sagi17,Hu18,Repellin18,Lopes19,Liang19,Nielsen22,Schiller23}, suggesting that our bulk hybrid setting may likewise host rich and unexplored physics.
+While our study focused on the filling factor $\nu=1/2$, extensions to other fillings, such as a hybrid with $\nu=2/3$ FQH state~\cite{Mong14}, present a natural direction for future work.
+Coupling the edges of fractional quantum Hall states to superconductors has been proposed to yield various kinds of non-Abelian anyons~\cite{Cheng12,Lindner12,Burrello13,Clarke13,Vaezi13,Milsted14,Klinovaja14,Vaezi14,Mong14,Alicea16,Sagi17,Hu18,Repellin18,Lopes19,Liang19,Nielsen22,Schiller23}, suggesting that our bulk hybrid setting may likewise host rich and unexplored physics.

 By regarding the proximity effect as a mean-field treatment of intrinsic attractive interactions, our model reduces to a problem of electrons with both repulsive and attractive interactions partially filling a topological flat band.
 Very recently, chiral superconductivity has been observed in multilayer rhombohedral graphene~\cite{Han25,Morissette25}, whereas fractional quantum anomalous Hall effects appear with a moir\'e potential~\cite{Lu24}.
 This discovery has stimulated intensive theoretical work~\cite{Shi25,Divic25,Shi25b,Kim25,Shi25c,Nosov25,Pichler25,Wang25aa,Han25b,Wang25bb,Zhang25} to explore the interplay between quantum Hall physics and superconductivity.
 It would also be intriguing to apply our model to this problem.